microsoft/FactoryOrchestrator/docs/docs/factory-orchestrator-client-usage-samples.md

 }
 ```

-## Stop executing an existing & running TaskList
+## Stop executing an existing & running [TaskList](../CoreLibrary/CoreLibrary\Microsoft-FactoryOrchestrator-Core-TaskList/)
 ```csharp
 // Assumes you have an existing TaskList in the service with a GUID of 34d0534b-ed09-46c2-b6bb-73cef9574944. await client.AbortTaskList(new Guid("34d0534b-ed09-46c2-b6bb-73cef9574944"));
 ```

 ## Check for service events.
-Use WaitingForExternalTaskRun to handle every ExternalTask requiring manual completion.
+Use WaitingForExternalTaskRun to handle every [ExternalTask](../CoreLibrary/Microsoft-FactoryOrchestrator-Core-ExternalTask/) requiring manual completion.
+This example uses the GetServiceEvents method to check if an [ExternalTask](../CoreLibrary/Microsoft-FactoryOrchestrator-Core-ExternalTask/) needs manual completion.
+If so, it uses [QueryTaskRun](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-QueryTaskRun%28System-Guid%29/) and [UpdateTaskRun](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-UpdateTaskRun%28Microsoft-FactoryOrchestrator-Core-TaskRun%29/) to complete the [ExternalTask](../CoreLibrary/Microsoft-FactoryOrchestrator-Core-ExternalTask/).

 ```csharp
 ulong lastEvent = 0;